iii-org/akasha/readme.md

 ## Run Docker with default openAI Key
 If you want to add default openAI API key or Azure openAI API key so that every users and use it directly, in step 2, you can add your default key in ***install.env*** file.
-It will create a ***default_key.json*** file in your config directory, you can change the key value or delete it to remove the key after the akasha_dev_ui is activated.
+It will create a ***default_key.json*** file in your config directory, you can change the key value or delete it to remove the key after the akasha-lab is activated.

 ### openAI: